cilium/cilium/README.rst

 Roadmap
 -------
 Cilium maintains a `public roadmap <https://docs.cilium.io/en/latest/community/roadmap/>`__.
-It gives a a high-level view of the main priorities for the project, the maturity of different features, and how to influence the project direction.
+It gives a a high-level view of the main priorities for the project, the maturity of different features and projects, and how to influence the project direction.

 License
 =======